nertzy/node-gemfire/doc/api.md

 Returns the name of the region.

-### region.put(key, value, [callback])
+### region.put(key, value, callback)

 Stores an entry in the region.
 The callback will be called with an `error` argument.
-If the callback is not supplied, it will run synchronously.

 GemFire supports most JavaScript types for the value.
 Some types, such as `Function` and `null` cannot be stored.